bixb922/crank-organ/doc-software/README.md

 * Improved blocking of MIDI playback when using tuner or pin test functions
 * Tested and measured for interference of web server functions with MIDI music playback.
 Enhanced a guard to minimize delays of MIDI events due to essential functions during playback.
 * Improved and changed touchpad sensitivity.
 Touchpad now works on release.
 Two touches in a row with a empty setlist will shuffle all tunes.
 RGB LED gives visual feedback when using touchpad.
-* Changed fields on forms change background color until saved.
+* Changed fields on forms change background color to cream until saved.
 * Tuner now locks in on signals where harmonics are much stronger than the fundamental.
 * Refactored many modules to be based on classes instead of plain modules.
 * Updated documentation, made Mermaid diagrams work on github